Double your founder knowledge and save with a dual ticket to TC Early Stage 2021 – TechCrunch

 Here’s a quick hit of what we have in store for April.
 Check out the agenda and start planning your schedule.

-Finding Your Product Market Fit: Sean Lane, Olive AI’s founder and CEO, is no stranger to the pivot.
-Hear how he practiced patience in the search for product market fit, how he knew it when he finally found it and tactics he used to build on it.
+Finding Your Product-Market Fit: Sean Lane, Olive AI’s founder and CEO, is no stranger to the pivot.
+Hear how he practiced patience in the search for product-market fit, how he knew it when he finally found it and tactics he used to build on it.

 How to Nail Your Virtual Pitch Meeting: The rules of the pitch meeting have changed.
 Instead of traveling across the country, wasting time in planes, trains and automobiles, founders can take upwards of 30 meetings in a day from the comfort of their home.
 Entrepreneur and VC Melissa Bradley will outline how to make the most of that half hour on Zoom and lock in the next meeting.